YatinShekhar/8-Week-SQL-Challenge/Case Study 2 - Pizza Runner/README.md

 | 3        | Supreme     | 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 |

 - `Supreme` pizza contains all the toppings

+# Insights: 🔍

+##  1. Pizza Preferences

+`Meatlovers` is clearly the most popular pizza (75% of deliveries) while `Vegetarian` is ordered only 25% times.

+## 2. Peak Ordering

+`1:00 PM`, `6:00 PM`, `9:00 PM` and `11:00 PM` are usually the the peak active hours usually because it is either the lunch time or the dinner time.
+Most of the orders are ordered on `Wednesday`, `Thursday` and `Saturday` which indicates people usually like to have something else other than pizza on weekends.